A 10-Year Retirement Planning Checklist

 SignatureFD’s Maurer recommends finding a financial adviser this year to stress test the assumptions in your retirement plan.
 You still have time to adjust, if needed.

 If you wish you had saved more in the past, AARP’s John says, you certainly aren’t alone.
 “No matter how much someone has, they always wish they had saved more and regularly think they’re a failure.”
-In fact, most Americans think they will need about $1.8 million to retire but fall far short of that target.
+In fact, most Americans think they will need just north of $1 million to retire comfortably, but fall far short of that target.

-Leave those feelings behind and focus on building up your savings going forward.
+Looking forward, leave those feelings behind and focus on building up your savings.
 Many workers at this stage are in their peak earning years and winding down other expenses, such as taking care of the kids.
 Put that extra money to good use for your future.

 5 years: Get granular — look at where your money comes from and where it goes